mesoform/concierge-app-playbook/README.md

 * `volumes` (list) = a list of volume the container should create
 * `entrypoint` (string) = process or script to run as ENTRYPOINT.
 For the concierge containers, it is assumed that unless you're creating a base image, this will always be containerpilot and already set in the base image.
-* `command` (string) = the command used to start your application.
+* `command`[REQUIRED] (string) = the command used to start your application.
 This will be executed as part of a Containerpilot job.
 * `app_config_dir` (string) = the directory where you application's configuration files will reside.
 Currently this must be in /etc.
 Default = `/etc/{{ project_name }}`
 * `custom_orchestration_dir` = the location where you want your custom application orchestration config template to output to.
 This is not container orchestration (e.g. docker-compose.yml) but how you want to orchestrate your application (e.g. containerpilot.json).
 The default is /etc inside your container.
 * `upstreams` (list) = a list of service names, registered in Consul and which your application depends upon
-* `downstreams` (list) = a list of clients which are registed in Consul as a service; and your application may want to configure access for
+* `downstreams` (list) = a list of clients which are registered in Consul as a service; and your application may want to configure access for
+* `test_script` (string) = if you want to perform any kind of unit tests of your application, set this value to the location of that script.
+The playbook will then use this to create a `docker-compose-units.yml` file and set the entry point to this script.
+**This will completely override the startup, so your script must include starting your application in the way expected.

 See vars/main.yml and defaults/main.yml for others variables and their descriptions and any non-declared container orchestration options like mem_limit (defaults to 128MB)are best updated in the compose files at the end.